Detection prospects for the Cosmic Neutrino Background using matter interferometers: Results

 In the following we want to present some numerical results for the generic formulas in the previous sections and compare them to current and future experimental sensitivities.
 We can split the results into two main categories, the neutrino matter potential (from the vector interaction) and the Stodolsky potential (from the axial-vector interaction).
 We will also provide some estimates for the scalar potentials, pseudo $B$-fields, the spin-spin interaction, DM and the case of scattering.
 But first, we comment on some simplifying assumptions which we will use throughout this section.

-In this work we present results for an electron interferometer, a neutron interferometer and atom interferometers using $^{87}$Sr or $^{87}$Rb as being considered, for instance, in AION~\cite{Badurina:2019hst} or BECCAL~\cite{Aveline:2020kla,Frye:2021jgc,Elliott:2018cal}.
-Note that our calculations do not apply to matter interferometers using bosonic targets.
+In this work we present results for an electron interferometer, a neutron interferometer and atom interferometers using $^{87}$Sr as being considered, for instance, in AION~\cite{Badurina:2019hst}.
+There are also other proposals using $^{87}$Rb like BECCAL~\cite{Aveline:2020kla,Frye:2021jgc,Elliott:2018cal} but an $^{87}$Rb atom is a boson so our formulas do not apply to this case.
 In that case the standard Stodolsky effect coupling to the magnetic moment would be absent but the neutrino matter potential would still be present.
 To compare the size of the effects, we focus on interferometers using fermions.
 We will see that the Stodolsky effect is expected to be more sizeable.
 For simplicity, we also do not discuss interferometers using molecules.

 In our conventions we have for the electron, cf.~\cite{Bauer:2022lri},

 For neutrons and protons we have instead

 Hence, for an arbitrary atom with $Z$ protons, $N$ neutrons and $E$ electrons we then have